sharewave/alanmcgee.github.io/_posts/2015-11-13-pre-post-notes.md

 <div class="example-block">
     <p>
-        The pre-money valuation is fixed, so the incoming investors purchase their shares at $40 each.
-This gives them 25,000 shares and 20% of the company.
+        The pre-money valuation is fixed, so the incoming investors purchase their shares at $4 each.
+This gives them 250,000 shares and 20% of the company.
     </p>

     <p>
         However the notes then convert.
-They get the $40 price per share at a 20% discount, giving them 3,125 shares which dilutes all the existing stakeholders including the new series investors.
-However using this method the implied post-money valuation of the company is not $10M but $10.125M so even though the new series investors hold a smaller percentage of the company the implied value of their shares is the same.
+They get the $4 price per share at a 20% discount, giving them 312,500 shares which dilutes all the existing stakeholders including the new series investors.
+However using this method the implied post-money valuation of the company is not $5M but $6.25M so even though the new series investors hold a smaller percentage of the company the implied value of their shares is the same.
     </p>

     <img src="/images/final_postmoneyround.png">
 </div>

 <br>
-As you can see, even with a relatively small convertible note this difference is not to be sniffed at.
-Given a much larger convertible note round the difference to all involved (especially the founders) can be very large indeed.
+This difference is not to be sniffed at.
+Given a much larger convertible note round, not all that unusual these days, the difference to all involved (especially the founders) can be very large indeed.
 This isn't a right/wrong issue, both conversions are totally valid, but it's definitely worth being aware of the impact before you sign your note agreement not when you're about to close your series A!